GSA-TTS/federal-website-standards/index.md

 ## Actions for federal agencies to take{.checklist}
 - Review the [standards](standards).
-- Consider how the standards apply to your public-facing websites.
+- Consider how the standards apply to your websites and digital services that are intended for use by the public.
 - Plan to evaluate your compliance with the [three pending standards](standards).
 Pending standards are finalized.
 They will be required after a specified time period following their move to the pending status.
 Federal agencies can begin working to comply with pending standards.

 ## Standards will be released incrementally